ResearchComputing/Documentation/docs/clusters/alpine/condo-fairshare-and-resource-access.md

 receive an account (containing all its affiliated users) that will hold the full score.
 In turn, each of those accounts will contain a "general" subaccount that will have 20% of the FairShare pool and a "projects" subaccount with 80%.
-(The general/projects pattern is already in place on Alpine and is a pattern CURC initially set up on Summit.)
+The general/projects pattern is already in place on Alpine.
 Contributors wishing for a different accounting arrangement from "general/projects" should reach out to CURC with specific requests.
 This crediting and billing system is intended to balance contributions and utilization.

 #### Example and comment on FairShare and billing